hbillings/pages-uswds-11ty/README.md

 ---
 ```

-✅ [Search.gov](https://search.gov) integration - Once you have registered and configured Search.gov for your site by following [these instructions](https://federalist.18f.gov/documentation/search/), add your "affiliate" and "access key" to `_data/site.yml`.
+✅ [Search.gov](https://search.gov) integration - Once you have registered and configured Search.gov for your site by following [these instructions](https://search.gov/get-started/), add your "affiliate" (or "site handle") and "API access key" to `_data/site.yml`.
 Ex.

 ```
 searchgov: